banool/comp30019-assn2/readme.txt

 		-- Water

 			The water is a semi-transparent textureless shader which also implements phong components (ambient, diffuse, specular).
+This was achieved by alterring the alpha component of the vertex colour values, and setting the RenderType to transparent.
 Specularity is increased to create a shiny effect.
 This allows the player to see the dirt moving beneath the water.

 		-- Shadow volumes